Online Analytic Exemplar-Free Continual Learning with Large Models for Imbalanced Autonomous Driving Task: Proposed Method

 Substituting \eqref{eq_appendix:R_kQ_K-1_recursive} into \eqref{eq_appendix:W_k} completes the proof. \end{proof}

-Notably, We calculate $\Wh_k$ using only data $\X_{k}$ and label $\Y_{k}$ in current phase, without involving any samples belong to historical phases like $\X_{k-1}$.
+Notably, we calculate $\Wh_k$ using only data $\X_{k}$ and label $\Y_{k}$ at the $k$-th task, without involving any samples belonging to historical tasks like $\X_{k-1}$.
 Thus, our approach can be treated as an exemplar-free method.
-The pseudo-code of how it update the weight of classifier is listed in Algorithm \ref{algo:update}.
+The pseudo-code of how it updates the weight of the classifier is listed in Algorithm \ref{algo:update}.